-- The average and median sediment intensity over the area of influence is less than 1g/m and less than 1g/m respectively. - Cells influenced by the proposed site do not appear to lie close to existing farm sites.
+- The average and median sediment intensity over the area of influence is 1.49 g/m and 1.23 g/m respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites.

 Figure 5 shows a map of the modelled average sediment intensity over one month for the proposed site and other relevant sites.
 Grid cells within the model that are influenced by modelled sediment are shaded according to the intensity of the influence in grams per square metre ( $g/m^2$ ).
 The shading key is shown in the top left of the figure and is in a similar format as that shown in Figure 4.
 The average sediment intensity, after including all relevant sites, is increased.